Techiequeen/printf/README.md

 # 0x11.
 C - printf

-his README file is for the ALX printf collaboration project Teamwork Makes the Dream Work-ALX Collaboration Project.
+This README file is for the ALX printf collaboration project - Teamwork Makes the Dream Work-ALX Collaboration Project.

 As a team, we are writing printf functions of our own.
 We are to come up with our prototypes for the rest of the tasks, an example of which you will find below;

 Example